It looks like surrogacy could be an amazing option for you!

 If you come back to the idea of surrogacy later in life, it could be right for you then!

 It looks like surrogacy could be a great way to start or grow your family!

 Despite its growing popularity, gestational surrogacy is still a fairly misunderstood process.
 For many people, what they know about surrogacy comes from media stories and viral articles.
 And, while the media can be useful in educating people about some aspects of this journey, it can’t always clear up the misconceptions that continue to exist.

 To get accurate information about the surrogate mother age limit and the surrogacy process, speak with a surrogacy professional today.

 One common misconception?
 That there is no surrogate mother age limit — that a woman can be a gestational carrier well past her child-bearing prime and well into her menopausal years.
 This comes from the frequently told stories of women carrying their own grandchildren into the world, but these stories don’t tell the whole truth of how old a surrogate can be in this modern family-building process.

 Below, we set the record straight on how old you can be to be a surrogate.
-Before you move forward with your own process to become a gestational carrier, it’s important that you are aware of the preliminary requirements to do so — despite what you may have heard from other sources.
+Before you move forward with your own process to become a gestational carrier, it’s important that you are aware of the preliminary requirements.

 While age is only one of the factors that play a role in whether a woman can be a surrogate, it is an important one.
 This is for many reasons; a woman’s age can influence her ability to meet other surrogate health requirements, which is why many surrogacy professionals set specific surrogacy age limits for all clients they work with.